carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ~~~
 {: .language-groovy }

-Then run using :
+and then run,

 ~~~
 nextflow run channel.nf
 ~~~
 {: .language-bash}

-It will produce an error as the queue channel `ch` is consumed in by the first `.view` operation and isn't available to use again.
+it will produce an error.
+The queue channel `ch` has been used by the first `.view` operator and so isn't available to use again.

 ~~~
 N E X T F L O W  ~  version 20.10.0